JungeAlexander/blogdown_website/content/blog/2023-01-17-til-fstring-formatting.md

 Happy Monday!
 ```

-Or round you can round floating point numbers:
+Or you can round floating point numbers:

 ```python
 >>> print(f"{1.1111:.2f}")
 1.11
 ```

-The trouble is that I ALWAYS forget this syntax and need to search online every single time.
+The trouble is that I ALWAYS forget this syntax and need to search online every single time without good hits.

 BUT: this is now solved thanks to this awesome cheatsheet I discovered today: https://fstring.help/cheat/
 🤩